-854 (j) Any program established pursuant to this section shall terminate 855 not later than July 1, 2028.
-Any recipient who continues to require 856 housing assistance at the conclusion of any such program may be issued 857 a rental assistance program certificate, if available.
-Participation in any 858 program pursuant to this section shall not affect a recipient's status on 859 the federal Housing Choice Voucher Program or state Rental Assistance 860 Program waiting list, and any recipient who is issued a federal or state 861 voucher may elect to exit any such program at the time payment under 862 the voucher begins.
-A recipient shall no longer be eligible to receive 863 direct rental assistance under a direct rental assistance program during 864 receipt of a rental assistance program certificate, a federal Housing 865 Choice Voucher pursuant to 42 USC 1437f(o) or any other housing 866 subsidy that partially or fully subsidizes such recipient's rental 867 obligation.
-Any nonprofit provider administering a program pursuant 868 to this section shall reallocate any unexpended funds or vacated 869 program slots resulting from a recipient's exit or ineligibility to another 870 eligible recipient, in accordance with the criteria established by the 871 nonprofit provider for purposes of implementing the program.
+Program waiting list, and any recipient who is issued a federal or state voucher may elect to exit any such program at the time payment under the voucher begins.
+A recipient shall no longer be eligible to receive direct rental assistance under a direct rental assistance program during receipt of a rental assistance program certificate, a federal Housing Choice Voucher pursuant to 42 USC 1437f(o) or any other housing subsidy that partially or fully subsidizes such recipient's rental obligation.
+Any nonprofit provider administering a program pursuant to this section shall reallocate any unexpended funds or vacated program slots resulting from a recipient's exit or ineligibility to another eligible recipient, in accordance with the criteria established by the nonprofit provider for purposes of implementing the program.

 Sec.
-14. Section 1 of special act 21-26 is amended to read as follows(Effective July 1, 2025):
+11. Section 1 of special act 21-26 is amended to read as follows (Effective July 1, 2025):

-(a) Not later than June 15, [2022] 2026, the Commissioner of Housing, in consultation with the Commissioner of Education and housing, civil rights and education advocates, shall [establish] reestablish the Open Choice Voucher pilot program.
-Such pilot program shall designate twenty rental assistance program certificates under section 8-345 of the general statutes over a period of two years, for use by families who (1) qualify as low income under the rental assistance program, (2) have participated for at least one year in the interdistrict public school attendance program, established under section 10-266aa of the general statutes, [in the Hartford region,] and (3) would like to move to the town where their child participating in the interdistrict public school attendance program attends school.
+- (a) Not later than June 15, [2022] 2026, the Commissioner of Housing, in consultation with the Commissioner of Education and housing, civil rights and education advocates, shall [establish] reestablish the Open Choice Voucher pilot program.
+Such pilot program shall designate twenty rental assistance program certificates under section 8-345 of the general statutes over a period of two years, for use by families who (1) qualify as low income under the rental assistance program, (2) have participated for at least one year in the interdistrict public school attendance program, established under section 10-266aa of the general statutes, [in the Hartford region,] and (3) would like to move to the town where their child participating in the interdistrict public school attendance program attends school. - (b) The Commissioner of Housing shall develop procedures for landlord recruitment, family recruitment, housing search assistance and counseling for such pilot program.
+As existing rental assistance certificates become available, the commissioner shall make ten rental assistance certificates available during the school year commencing in

-886 (b) The Commissioner of Housing shall develop procedures for 887 landlord recruitment, family recruitment, housing search assistance and 888 counseling for such pilot program.
-As existing rental assistance 889 certificates become available, the commissioner shall make ten rental 890 assistance certificates available during the school year commencing in 891 [2022] 2026 and ten additional rental assistance certificates during the 892 school year commencing in [2023] 2027 for such pilot program.
-All 893 participants in the pilot program shall have access to the residence 894 mobility counseling program established under section 8-348 of the 895 general statutes.
+[2022] 2026 and ten additional rental assistance certificates during the school year commencing in [2023] 2027 for such pilot program.
+All participants in the pilot program shall have access to the residence mobility counseling program established under section 8-348 of the general statutes.